Arbitration is a well and long-established dispute resolution method in Germany. Arbitration, both institutional and ad hoc, is widespread.

 German courts generally lean towards respecting and enforcing the parties’ choice to submit their disputes to arbitration (see 3.3 National Courts’ Approach).

 Under German law, a tribunal may not assume jurisdiction over individuals or entities that are not party to the arbitration agreement.
 Thus, third parties may only be bound to the arbitration clause in exceptional circumstances such as legal succession by means of inheritance, by operation of law or by accession to the contract.

 Insolvency administrators and the executors of a will are also considered to be bound by the arbitration clause concluded by the insolvent company or the testator.

 The rules providing for joinder of parties or consolidation of actions in court proceedings do not apply to arbitration.
 In the absence of specific rules, any joinder of parties or consolidation of arbitral proceedings will require an agreement between all participating parties.

-By way of contrast, the DIS Rules now contain special provisions for multi-contract and multi-party arbitrations as well as for joinders (articles 17 to 19 DIS Rules).
+By way of contrast, the DIS Rules 2018 contain special provisions for multi-contract and multi-party arbitrations as well as for joinders (Articles 17 to 19 DIS Rules).